alejandro-angulo/django-codetalker/README.md

     Notice, no imports are required in your parser file.

-4. Load `expand_shortcodes` in your templates to have your shortcodes parsed.:
+4. Load `expand_codetalker` in your templates to have your 'shortcode' parsed:
     ```
-    {% load shortcodes %}
+    {% load codetalker %}
     ...
     {{ post.body|expand_shortcodes|safe }}
     ...